-Athletic programs include varsity intercollegiate teams in Men's and Women's Basketball, Soccer, Cross Country, Track & Field, Men's Golf, Women's Volleyball, and Women's Softball.
+Athletic programs include varsity intercollegiate teams in Men's and Women's Basketball, Men's and Women's Soccer, Men's and Women's Cross Country, Men's and Women's Track & Field, Men's Golf, Women's Volleyball, and Women's Softball.
 The University is a member of the NAIA (National Association of Intercollegiate Athletics), competing in the Cal Pac (California Pacific) Conference.